ciriti/RetrofitMockServer/README.md

-# 1. Tutorial - Android, How create a mock server with retrofit
+# 1. Android - How create a mock server with retrofit